 I could suggest endless analogies for this … losing half a pound of weight is good – losing half a kilogram is better!
 It’s all about the unit, not just the number.

 You’ll be well aware that digital images are made up of three channels, each ranging from 0 (dark) to 255 (bright).
 But on their own, those 0-255 numbers don’t mean anything.
-To interpret, display and print those numbers properly, the numbers need context – namely, color space.
-All color spaces are numerically represented by 0-255, but 255 red in the ProPhotoRGB space is significantly more vivid than 255 red in the sRGB space, for example.
+To interpret, display and print those numbers properly, the numbers need context – namely, colour space.
+All colour spaces are numerically represented by 0-255, but 255 red in the ProPhotoRGB space is significantly more vivid than 255 red in the sRGB space, for example.
 The numbers are the same, but the context is different.

-Profile conversion is the engine which drives color management.
-There are profile conversions happening all the time behind the scenes to ensure that the correct numbers are showing us the correct colors.
+Profile conversion is the engine which drives colour management.
+There are profile conversions happening all the time behind the scenes to ensure that the correct numbers are showing us the correct colours.
 If you’re a nerd, it’s fascinating!
 If you’re not, it’s sleep-inducing.
 Luckily, the wonderful nerds at Adobe have taken care of most of it for us.
 We don’t need to manually change profiles very often at all.
 But if you do – for printing, usually – make sure you convert, don’t assign.